rossta/rossta.github.com/source/blog/2016-10-21-using-the-web-push-api-with-vapid.html.md

 author: Ross Kaffenberger
 published: true
 summary: Sending push notifications in Ruby or Node.js on the open web
-description: Using the Web Push API in Ruby or Node.js to send push notifications on the open web
+description: Sending push notifications in Ruby or Node.js on the open web using the Voluntary Application server Identification (VAPID) protocol.
 pull_image: 'blog/stock/horsehead-nebula-pexels-photo.jpeg'
 series: Service Worker
 category: Code